Master of Fine Arts in Theatre Management (Arts Leadership)

 While the coursework is applicable to all the arts, and many of the seminar classes enroll arts administration students from programs in music, opera, visual arts, dance, arts education, and museum management, our practical/laboratory work is managing and leading a real, community-based theatre.
 The course work covers areas of communications, financial management, fund raising, proposal development, contracts, project management, research, managing and leading personnel, working with Boards and donors, marketing, audience development, public relations and campaigns, and how to make effective public presentations.
 Classes include a broad perspective on the arts in America as well as the basics of operating an arts organization in today’s business environment.

 All students accepted into the program receive an assistantship that includes a tuition waiver for the courses in the MFA program plus a stipend of approximately $1550 a month.
-Students must acquire in-state resident status after their first year.
+Students must acquire in-state legal resident status after their first year in order to receive full tuition waivers in years 2 & 3.
 An essential element in the training program is a tracked graduate assistantship in one of five areas: Marketing and Public Relations, Ticket Office, Development, Fundraising, Facility Management.
 You will be managing and leading one of these areas!

 A unique feature of our MFA degree is the practicum program.
 The practicum acknowledges the legitimacy of production-oriented work not normally equaled with course work.
 The practicum includes Marketing, House Management, Ticket Office, Fiscal Office, and Production Management.
 In the practicum, students receive comprehensive exposure to multiple functions in the arts.

 The 3rd Year Experience - Leadership